 Cons of anti-glare lenses or ARC lens

-Anti-reflective coatings in lenses have following drawbacks:
+Anti-reflective coatings in lenses have the following drawbacks:

 - ARC lenses look dirty due to the clarity of the lenses.
-Although they are not dirtier than uncoated lenses, they are more noticeable due to lack of glare to hide the dirt.
+Although they are not dirtier than uncoated lenses, they are more noticeable due to the lack of glare to hide the dirt.

 - They do not resist extreme temperatures.
 The coatings get damaged when it encounters situations where you are near either fire or ice.
 The low-quality coating can bubble or peel when you are close to extreme heat or cold.

 - You will damage the coated lens if you clean it with dry cloths frequently.

 - Anti-reflective coating (ARC) is not available in contact lenses.
 So, this is a problem for the contact lens wearer.